maxxwave/DWPC/README.md

 "git clone https://github.com/maxxwave/DWPC.git"

-Once this is download in your local Linux computer you can run the installation script by following:
+Once this is downloaded in your local Linux computer you can run the installation script following:

 "cd DWPC"
 "sh makefile.sh"